JuliaDynamics/TimeseriesSurrogates.jl/docs/src/index.md

 ## API

 TimeseriesSurrogates.jl exports two main functions.
 Both of them dispatch on the chosen method, a subtype of `Surrogate`.
+It is recommended to standardize the signal before using these functions, i.e. subtract mean and divide by standard deviation.

 ```@docs
 surrogate